infinityjay/ADM2024/ADM2024-A1-<studednt_ID_s4162315>/report.md

 ## 1. Introduction

+ This task is using the TPC-H benchmark tool to test the performance of MonetDB and one other DBMS (I use MySQL here).
+All of the dataset and sql scripts are provided.
+Also have to choose one of the programming language to implement the same query as the sql scripts (I choose Python here).

 ## 2. The environment for the experiment

 ### 2.1 Hardware environment

 Here is the hardware environment of my experiment, and you don't need to use the same environment as mine.

-* CPU: vendor, model, generation, clockspeed, cache size
+I just use my laptop MacBook pro 14-inch, 2021.

+* Chip

+  Apple M1 Pro chip, 200GB/s memory bandwidth

+* CPU

+  Clock rate: 2064-3220MHz, 24MB Level 3 Cache

 * Main memory

-* Disk: size & speed
+  32GB

+* Disk

+  512GB SSD, 4900 MB/s read speed and 3951 MB/s write speed

 ### 2.2 Software environment